*Update August 20, 2022: This is the first article I wrote about the Mars transits in 2022. I have since written a few more recent articles:

-The Astrology of 2022: Mars Retrograde in Gemini
+- War of Words: The Astrology of Mars in Gemini 2022

 Mars is the next planet in my 2022 forecast series is Mars.
 This is a retrograde year for Mars: it takes Mars about two years to orbit the Sun, and every other year we get a Mars retrograde.
 These retrogrades last for several months if you include the shadow period on each side.

 The other big events for Mars this year are conjunctions with the outer planets, which includes when he conjoins Saturn and Uranus – thus triggering the ongoing Saturn-Uranus square.